-- Specify an access control list (ACL) for the /etc/shadow file (see the example later in this section). - Run SPSS Modeler Server as root, to enable the server processes to read the /etc/shadow file.
-Caution: In this case, ensure that the options.cfg file for SPSS Modeler Server contains the option start_process_as_login_user, N to avoid the security issue explained earlier.
+- Specify an access control list (ACL) for the /etc/shadow file. - Run SPSS Modeler Server as root, to enable the server processes to read the /etc/shadow file.

+CAUTION:

+In this case, ensure that the options.cfg file for SPSS Modeler Server contains the option start_process_as_login_user, N to avoid the security issue explained earlier.